 Dairy Alternatives 101

-“I choose almond milk for our smoothies because it tastes good and has less sugar and calories than milk,” says Wonder Woman aka my wife aka Mom of Triplets + 1.
+“I choose almond milk for our smoothies because it tastes good and has less sugar and fewer calories than milk,” says Wonder Woman aka my wife aka Mom of Triplets + 1.
 She’s not alone in her thought process.

 If we don’t want milk, we’re not out on our dairy-eres.
-There are a number of healthy foods that can be turned into “milks” and used as substitutes.
+There are a number of healthy foods that can be turned into “milk” and used as substitutes.
 The most common are nuts (almonds, cashews, coconuts), soy, rice, and oats.

 Many people resort to buying their dairy alternatives because, well, we’re not wizards for goodness sake!
 Have you ever tried to find the udders on an almond?

 Just kidding of course.
 But, making your own dairy alternatives can be a lengthy process.
-After all that work, you’re left with a great food that unfortunately isn’t good for very long.
+After all that work, you’re left with great food that unfortunately isn’t good for very long.
 It’s work that most of us don’t want to do.

 When we sub out milk, we’re trying to replace its: